efjimm/Cellulator/README.md

 ## Expressions

-Expressions consist of number/string literals, cell references, cell ranges, builtins, and operators.
+Expressions consist of number/string literals, cell literals, builtins, and operators.
 They can be used on the right-hand side of the `=` in a `let` statement.

 ### Number literals